 Tax Exempt or Tax Deferred?

 One of the main differences between a Roth IRA and a standard IRA is the way the taxes are handled.
-An investment to a standard IRA is tax deferred meaning that you deduct the amount you’re contributing from your total annual income before your pay your taxes.
+An investment to a standard IRA is tax deferred meaning that you deduct the amount you’re contributing from your total annual income before you efile and pay your taxes.
 The benefit of this type of IRA is that you’ll lower your annual tax bill each year you contribute.
 However, you’ll be taxed when you start withdrawing.

 Your contribution to a Roth IRA is tax exempt meaning it does not effect your adjusted gross income.
 However, when you withdraw it at retirement age you don’t have to pay any more taxes.
 The benefit with the Roth IRA is that you won’t have to worry about paying taxes on your money when it comes time for withdrawal.
 However, if tax rates have dropped significantly since you first started saving, you may have lost money over the years.